Lightcurves of the Karin family asteroids: Analysis and results

+When we do not see any maxima or minima in lightcurves of asteroids, determination of lightcurve-mean magnitude is not straightforward.
+This happens when the spin period of an asteroid is as long as, or longer than, the observational period---observation length of a night does not reach the spin period of an asteroid.
+In this case we utilize the observational data of the Landolt standard stars that we have prepared in \ref{subsec:A_1} (1) and \ref{subsec:A_1} (2), and carry out the following procedures, instead of \ref{subsec:A_2} (5) and \ref{subsec:A_2} (6), to combine several lightcurves of an asteroid into a single one.
+Note that we carry out the procedure described in this subsection only when the observation night is photometric.
+Observational data from non-photometric nights without clear maxima or minima is not used, and is just discarded.

+\paragraph{(1) Calibration of the field star brightness} Using the Landolt standard stars, we calibrate the brightness of the field stars that we selected.
+Then we calculate the apparent brightness magnitude of the asteroid using the calibrated brightness of the field stars.

+\comment{ \paragraph{(b) Data from non-photometric nights} Using the extinction coefficients obtained from the data at the photometric nights (see \ref{subsubsec:A_1_1}), we estimate the magnitude of the Landolt standard stars whose magnitude we obtained at the same airmasses with the asteroids and the field stars that we selected.
+Strictly speaking, extinction coefficients of the Landolt standard stars must be different between at photometric and at non-photometric nights, but here we assume their difference is negligible.
+Next we derive the cataloged magnitudes of the selected field stars from the USNO--A2.0 catalog, and calibrate them using the estimated magnitude of the Landolt standard stars that we mentioned above.
+Finally, we calibrate the asteroids' magnitude using the calibrated magnitude of the field stars,

+We are aware that the procedure mentioned here is based on an uncertain assumption, but it is only what we can do for the data in this case, and the amount of data that fall in this category is not much (there are only four NP${}^\ast$s in Table \ref{tbl:table1}).
+So we think the addition of uncertainty by this assumption in the entire lightcurve analysis is limited, although it may have a non-negligible influence on the lightcurve analysis of (16706) Svojsik where half of the lightcurve data fall in the category of NP${}^\ast$s. }

+\paragraph{(2) Combining lightcurves based on the lightcurve means} Based on the magnitude of each of the asteroids estimated in \ref{subsec:A_3} (1), we combine their lightcurves from different nights into a single lightcurve.

+\paragraph{(3) Frequency analysis} For each asteroid, we carry out frequency analysis of the combined lightcurves produced in \ref{subsec:A_3} (2), and get necessary quantities such as rotation period.

-Once we have obtained the lightcurve of an asteroid, we estimate the peak-to-peak variation magnitude of its lightcurve.
-It is widely known that a peak-to-peak variation of an asteroid's lightcurve becomes larger when we observe an asteroid with a large solar phase angle.
-For example, \citet{zappala90} found an empirical relationship between the peak-to-peak variation magnitude of an asteroid and its solar phase angle as $ A(\alpha) = A(0) \left( 1+m\alpha \right) $ where $A(\alpha)$ is the raw peak-to-peak variation magnitude of the lightcurve when the solar phase angle $= \alpha$, and $A(0)$ is that when the asteroid is situated at a location with $\alpha = 0$.
+\comment{ It is widely known that a peak-to-trough variation of an asteroid's lightcurve becomes larger when we observe an asteroid with a large solar phase angle.
+For example, \citet{zappala90} found an empirical relationship between the peak-to-trough variation of an asteroid and its solar phase angle as $ A(\alpha) = A(0) \left( 1+m\alpha \right) $ where $A(\alpha)$ is the raw peak-to-trough variation of the lightcurve when the solar phase angle $= \alpha$, and $A(0)$ is that when the asteroid is situated at a location with $\alpha = 0$.
 The parameter $m$ is empirically determined as 0.030, 0.015, or 0.013 degree$^{-1}$ for S-, C-, M-type asteroids, respectively.
-We assume $m = 0.030$ for the Karin family asteroids as they are regarded as S-type.
+We assume $m = 0.030$ for the Karin family asteroids as they are regarded as an S-type cluster. }